ozkansener/qupid/README.md

 Product:
-Dynamically N-based Multithreaded Web Scraper
+* Dynamically N-based Multithreaded Web Scraper
-Latency which is measured in milliseconds
+* Latency which is measured in milliseconds
-Topic analysis perform via Latent DIrichlet allocation Document clustering via Kmeans where K- is dynamic assigned We call it dynamical because the parameter of K and N are determined by the numbers of requests
+* Topic analysis perform via Latent DIrichlet allocation
+* Document clustering via Kmeans where K- is dynamic assigned
+* We call it dynamical because the parameter of K and N are determined by the numbers of requests

-Data in the folder url
-Vaccines 1282
-List 3848 (randomurls)
+* Sample urls

 Deployment (Optional)
-Basic Apache2.4
+* Basic Apache2.4
-Gunicorn create 4 child processes in virtual machine
+* Gunicorn create 4 child processes in virtual machine

 Log
-Apache2.4:Worker Process, Server Process
+* Apache2.4:Worker Process, Server Process
-Gunicorn: Applicattion exceution, Applications Errros
+* Gunicorn: Applicattion exceution, Applications Errros

 Failure handling
-Network failure: Url should be accessed in less than 5 seconds Processing failure: After 10 seconds available
+* Network failure: Url should be accessed in less than 5 seconds
+* Processing failure: After 10 seconds available
-Error bot: Init.D script that act as a error bot in terms of failure
+* Error bot: Init.D script that act as a error bot in terms of failure

 We used Flask Rest Plus to automatically create the view of the RestServerices https://github.com/noirbizarre/flask-restplus and their are two ways how the Rest Server can be accessed:
-Via Graphical Interface:Follow the Simple instructions on the User Interface Via Api:127.0.0.1:5000/Multiple/”Replace quotes and this by your request”
+* Via Graphical Interface:Follow the Simple instructions on the User Interface
+* Via Api:127.0.0.1:5000/Multiple/”Replace quotes and this by your request”

 Requirements:
-Tested on Mac OS
+* Tested on Mac OS
-Python 3.6.4
+* Python 3.6.4

-Additional Requirements: For Low Server Production Virtualty with Apache 2.4 and Reverse Proxy
+Additional Requirements: For Low Server Production
+* Virtualty with Apache 2.4 and Reverse Proxy
-Gunicorn, Multiple workers and Logging with asynchronous workers
+* Gunicorn, Multiple workers and Logging with asynchronous workers

 Installation:
-There are two installation procedure you always have to install the basic version first.
+* There are two installation procedure you always have to install the basic version first.
 We also assume that the file run.py is below this directory.
 This is important for location searching. /home/qupid/qupid

 First approach:
 >sudo pip3 install - r requirements.txt